dapr/docs/howto/use-w3c-tracecontext/README.md

 ```

 ### How to retrieve trace context from Dapr response

+`Note: Currently there are no helper methods exposed in Dapr SDKs to pass and retrieve trace context.
+You need to use raw http/gRPC clients to pass and retrieve trace headers through http headers and gRPC metadata.`

 #### Retrieve trace context in Go
 ##### For gRPC calls